-- All decisions made by the Cosplay Coordinator or Programming Director are final and may only be changed by a formal challenge though Programming.
+- All decisions made by the Cosplay Coordinator or Director of Programming are final and may only be changed by a formal challenge through Programming.

 - You must have some kind of foot covering.
 Shoes or boots are required.
 Be aware of safety concerns.
 If your character does not wear shoes the lack of accuracy will be forgiven; consider flesh-toned or clear shoes.

-- Entrants may enter in different Performance and Costume Construction categories.
+- Entrants may enter in both Skit and Costume Construction contests.

-- Performance will be judged based on the performance of the whole group.
+- Skits will be judged based on the performance of the whole group.

-- Performance awards are granted to the entries that have shown excellent stage presentation.
+- Skit awards are granted to the entries that have shown excellent presentation.

-- Costumes not entered in the Construction judging do not have to be self-made.
-See below for Costume Construction requirements.
+- Costumes entered in the Skit judging do not have to be self-made.

-- Include the name of your group name and skit title in the filename of the MP3.
+- For this method, please include your person/group name and skit title in the filename.

-- One track on USB or CD is preferred; we cannot change tracks or start in the middle of a track.
+- One track is preferred; we cannot change tracks or start in the middle of a track.

-- Do not submit valuable original CDs.
-Bring backup copies of your audio on USB thumb drive or CD to ensure it's not lost.
-Kumoricon is not responsible for damage to or loss of CDs or any other media.
+- Bring backup copies of your audio on USB thumb drive to ensure it's not lost.
+Kumoricon is not responsible for damage to or loss of your media device.

-- We will not play or rip music off portable MP3 players, such as iPods or cell phones.
+- We will not play or rip music off of portable MP3 players, such as iPods or cell phones, or from YouTube.